Hairy Bikers Green Curry Recipe

 Frequently Asked Questions

-• Can I use a different type of meat?
-Yes, this recipe works great with other meats.
-You can easily substitute the chicken with sliced pork or shrimp.
-For a vegetarian version, use tofu or a mix of vegetables like broccoli, mushrooms, and baby corn.
+Can I use a different protein instead of chicken?
+Yes, sliced pork or prawns both work well.
+For a vegetarian version, use firm tofu or a mix of vegetables such as broccoli, mushrooms, and baby corn.

 Try More Recipes: